hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 On the Networks panel, you define the networks for each logical connection (intf0, intf1, intf2,...).
 A network is defined for each connection such as the admin network, public network, nova_flat network, and the IPMI network.
 These  network definitions are used for various purposes in the cloud:

-* **admin** &mdash; Networking between the nodes and the Admin Node.
-Used for administrative functions, such as managed node installation, TFTP booting, DHCP assignments, system logs, backups, and other monitoring tasks.
-Also carries cinder-volume traffic.
-Must be an isolated private network.
+* **admin** &mdash; Networking between the nodes and the Admin Node, and used for administrative functions, such as managed node installation, TFTP booting, DHCP assignments, system logs, backups, and other monitoring tasks.
+The Admin network also carries cinder-volume traffic and must be an isolated private network.
 * **nova_flat** &mdash; Flat networking uses ethernet adapters configured as bridges to allow the network traffic to transit between the various nodes.
 You can use a single adapter on the physical host, or you can use multiple adapters.
 This option does not require a switch that does VLAN tagging.
 * **IPMI** &mdash; Connects the Baremetal host to the IPMI interface of the Moonshot chassis.
-* **public** &mdash; Public or corporate network that is attached to your cloud infrastructure.
-Must provide a pool of IP addresses for the Cloud Controller node for floating IP assignments.
-Size of the pool depends on the number of Virtual Machine instances.
+* **public** &mdash; Public or corporate network that is attached to your cloud infrastructure, and must provide a pool of IP addresses for the Cloud Controller node for floating IP assignments.
+The size of the pool depends on the number of Virtual Machine instances.
 This network handles traffic to the outside world for the instances.